Cloud Strife: In Final Fantasy VII

-Following the player's departure from Midgar, Cloud narrates his history with Sephiroth, a legendary member of SOLDIER and the game's primary antagonist, and the events that led to Sephiroth's disappearance five years prior.
-Joining SOLDIER to emulate Sephiroth, Cloud explains that he would sign up for a "big mission" whenever they became available, as the conclusion of Shinra's war with the people of Wutai ended his chances for military fame.
-Sephiroth started questioning his humanity after accompanying him on a job to Cloud's hometown of Nibelheim, discovering documents concerning Jenova, an extraterrestrial lifeform and Sephiroth's "mother".
-This ultimately led to Sephiroth burning down Nibelheim.

-Cloud confronted Sephiroth in the Mt Nibel's Mako Reactor and was believed to have killed him, but Cloud dismisses this as a lie as he knows he would be no match for Sephiroth.
-He is troubled with the fact that despite most likely losing the fight, he lived after challenging Sephiroth.
+Following the player's departure from Midgar, Cloud narrates his history with Sephiroth, a legendary member of SOLDIER and the game's primary antagonist, and the events that led to his disappearance five years prior.
+Cloud joined SOLDIER to emulate Sephiroth, and explains that he would sign up for a "big mission" whenever they became available, as the conclusion of Shinra's war with the people of Wutai ended his chances for military fame.
+Sephiroth started questioning his humanity after accompanying him on a job to Cloud's hometown of Nibelheim and discovering documents concerning Jenova, an extraterrestrial lifeform and Sephiroth's "mother".
+This ultimately led to Sephiroth burning down Nibelheim, killing Cloud's mother.
+Cloud confronted Sephiroth at Mt.
+Nibel's Mako Reactor and was believed to have killed him, but Cloud dismisses this as a lie, as he knows he would be no match for Sephiroth.
+He is troubled by the fact that although he most likely would have lost the fight, he lived after challenging Sephiroth.

-However, numerous visual and audio clues suggest the unreliability of Cloud's memory.
-Cloud will spontaneously remember words or scenes from his past, sometimes collapsing to the ground while cradling his head, and appears not to remember things that he should remember, such as the existence of a SOLDIER First Class named Zack.
-As Sephiroth starts manipulating his mind, he takes advantage of it by telling him that his past is merely a fiction and that Shinra created Cloud in an attempt to clone Sephiroth.
-Cloud learns he cannot remember things like how or when he joined SOLDIER.
-Cloud, resigning himself as a "failed experiment", goes missing.
+Numerous visual and audio clues suggest the unreliability of Cloud's memory.
+Cloud will spontaneously remember words or scenes from his past, sometimes collapsing to the ground while cradling his head, and appears not to remember things that he should, such as the existence of a SOLDIER First Class named Zack.
+As Sephiroth begins manipulating his mind, he takes advantage of his memory by telling him that his past is merely fiction and that Shinra created him in an attempt to clone Sephiroth.
+Cloud learns he cannot remember things such as how or when he joined SOLDIER and resigns himself as a "failed experiment", then goes missing.
 The party later discovers a comatose Cloud suffering from Mako poisoning.

-It is revealed that Cloud never qualified for SOLDIER, and instead enlisted as an infantryman in Shinra's army.
-During the mission to Nibelheim, Cloud served under Sephiroth and Zack, hiding his identity from the townspeople out of embarrassment.
+It is revealed that Cloud never qualified for SOLDIER and instead enlisted as an infantryman in Shinra's army.
+During the mission to Nibelheim, he served under Sephiroth and Zack and hid his identity from the townspeople out of embarrassment.
 Following Sephiroth's defeat of Zack at the Mt.
-Nibel Mako reactor, Cloud managed to ambush him and throw him into the Lifestream, and believed him dead.
-Both he and Zack are then imprisoned by Shinra's lead scientist, Hojo, for experimentation.
-Zack later escapes with Cloud, bringing him to the outskirts of Midgar before Shinra soldiers gun Zack down.
-Due to exposure to Mako radiation and the injection of Jenova's cells, Cloud's mind creates a false personality largely based on Zack's, inadvertently erasing the latter from his memory.
-After piecing back together his identity, Cloud resumes his role as leader and the night before the final battle expresses his mutual feelings with Tifa without words.
-At the game's conclusion, Sephiroth reappears in Cloud's mind a final time, but he is defeated in a one-on-one fight.
+Nibel Mako reactor, Cloud managed to ambush him and throw him into the Lifestream, believing him to be dead.
+Both he and Zack were imprisoned by Shinra's lead scientist, Professor Hojo, for four years of experimentation.
+Zack later escaped with Cloud to the outskirts of Midgar before Shinra soldiers gunned him down.
+As a result of exposure to Mako radiation and the injection of Jenova's cells, Cloud's mind created a false personality based on Zack's, inadvertently erasing the latter from his memory.
+After piecing together his identity, Cloud resumes his role as leader and silently expresses his mutual romantic feelings with Tifa the night before the final battle.
+At the game's conclusion, Sephiroth reappears in Cloud's mind a final time but is defeated in a one-on-one fight.